isabella232/convert-experiments/readme.txt

 The plugin will automatically send the page type, page name, category name, category ID, and tags to Convert Experiments.
 A/B testing on any set of categories or pages is then easy with the advanced filtering and segmentation during test configuration.

-You'll need a [Convert Experiments](http://convert.com/) account to use it.
+You'll need a [Convert Experiments](http://convert.com/yoast/) account to use it.
 But then A/B tests are easy to setup without any technical knowledge.
 Split testing and multivariate testing is available within Convert Experiments and this plugin as well.
 So besides A/B testing any other conversion rate optimization testing is easy and fast.

 Convert Experiments A/B testing tool works with Google Analytics (GA), Google Analytics (GA) custom variables, Google Analytics Ecommerce Revenue Tracking, KissMetrics and helps optimize your PPC and SEO efforts.
-Great plugin to have and combine with SEO pack, SEO by Yoast, SEO Ultimate or Google Analytics for Wordpress.
+Great plugin to have and combine with SEO pack, SEO by Yoast, SEO Ultimate or Google Analytics for WordPress.

 == Installation ==